Gitko97/Lecture-Assistant/PDF_compare/README.md

 ImgCompare
 ==========
-this class has methodes that compare 2 Buffered image
+this class has methods that compare 2 Buffered image

 variable